 First Timer Information

 The four days that you spend at our Annual Conference will change your life…for the better!
-Ask anyone who has attended in the past about their conference experience, and you can expect to hear stories of realizations, facing fears, good times, tears, triumphs, and the formation of lifelong friendships.
+You will have an opportunity to interact with others who share the same struggles and joys of stuttering.
+Ask anyone who has attended an NSA conference in the past and you will hear stories of realizations, facing fears, good times, tears, triumphs, and the formation of lifelong friendships.

 What to Bring?

-Washington will be humid!
-Be sure to pack appropriate clothing so that you will be comfortable throughout your entire conference experience.
+If you’ve been through a typical Washington D.C. summer, you know that it will be humid – but well air conditioned inside the conference hotel!
+Pack appropriate clothing so that you will be comfortable throughout your entire conference experience.
 During the day, casual attire is acceptable (jeans, slacks, shorts).
-Evening attire is casual as well, however, our Saturday evening banquet is your chance to dress up!
+Evening attire is casual as well, however, our Saturday Night Banquet is your chance to dress up!
 If you have signed up for any of our tours or excursions, be sure to bring comfortable walking shoes or appropriate attire to ensure you are comfortable on the tour.

 What Does an Average Conference Day Look Like?